 Residual interest builds up only if you carry a balance from month to month.
-If you have a history of paying in full each month, your issuer will likely grant you a grace period.
-This means you won’t be charged interest between the end of the billing cycle and when you pay your bill, as long as it’s on or before the payment due date.
+If you pay in full each month, your issuer will grant you a grace period.
+This means you won’t be charged interest between the end of the billing cycle and the payment due date.

 Do all credit cards charge residual interest?